-Binary exclusions are applied to exclude the particular areas of investment related to the UN Global Compact, Weapons, Tobacco, Thermal Coal, Oil & Gas and Electricity Generation.
+Binary exclusions are applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
 These screening criteria apply in a binding manner and on an ongoing basis.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?